MyEtherWallet/knowledge-base/source/_posts/en/dapps/stake-eth2-web.md

 <img src="/images/posts/diving-deeper/stake5.png" width="85%">

-**Step 6.** You will need to wait 10-20 seconds for Staked to create your validator(s).
+**Step 6.** You will need to wait a few seconds to a few minutes for Staked to create your validator(s).
 After that, you can click ‘Stake on Eth2’ to confirm the transaction and finish the staking process.

 <img src="/images/posts/diving-deeper/stake6.png" width="85%">